Black History Month Lesson Plan: 14 Ideas for 2026

 Student product: A curated museum installation with displays, placards, and recorded oral presentations.

-10. Test Students’ Knowledge with Our Black History Month Quiz
+10. Test Students’ Knowledge with a Black History Month Quiz

 Test Students' Knowledge with Our Black History Month Quiz Screenshot